 There are no account fees associated with your account with Bask Bank, including transfers to and from.

 The FAQs expanded in July and now include information about beneficiaries.

 You can add up to five beneficiaries through your online banking. […] To add a beneficiary, you will need their 1-Full Legal Name of individual(s), 2-Date of Birth, and 3-Social Security Number.
 Please note that all beneficiaries added will have equal allocations and cannot be contingent beneficiaries at this time.

-A Forum post initiated by DA reader, midas89 (I got it right this time) provides more information about beneficiaries, including how the number of designated beneficiaries can affect FDIC insurance.
+A Forum post initiated by DA reader, midas89, provides more information about beneficiaries, including how the number of designated beneficiaries can affect FDIC insurance.

 The FDIC will increase your insurance as long as you add two or more people to the account that will receive the money in the event you die.
 Do not do two separate accounts.
 Just have 1 account, and add the beneficiaries.
 As you know, if it is you payable on death to 2 people, your FDIC insurance will be $500,000.

 This Forum post is well worth the read, complete with easily understandable explanations and examples.
-Many thanks to midas89 and the many other DA readers who participated in the latest Bask Bank Forum post.
+Many thanks to midas89 and the many other DA readers who participated in this Bask Bank Forum post.